PSI to Bar

 How Many Bar in a PSI?

 One PSI (pound per square inch) equals approximately 0.0689476 bar.
 To convert PSI to bar, multiply the PSI value by 0.0689476, or divide by 14.5038.
 This conversion is one of the most frequently needed in automotive, industrial, and HVAC contexts.
-In the United States, tire pressure is measured in PSI β a typical passenger car tire runs at 32-35 PSI.
+In the United States, tire pressure is measured in PSI — a typical passenger car tire runs at 32-35 PSI.
 In Europe and much of the world, the same pressure would be expressed as 2.2-2.4 bar.
 If you are inflating tires at a gas station abroad, renting a car in Europe, working with industrial pneumatic equipment, or reading specifications for pressure washers, compressors, or hydraulic systems, you will encounter PSI-to-bar conversions regularly.
 Scuba divers also use both units: US dive computers often display PSI while European models show bar, with a full aluminum tank holding about 3,000 PSI (207 bar).
+It also helps when the acceptable pressure stays the same physically, but the dashboard, placard, or pump switches to a completely different scale.
+That extra translation prevents perfectly good pressure recommendations from looking wrong just because the unit system changed.

 How to Convert PSI to Bar